Sisolak signs order protecting abortion providers, patients

 — Governor Sisolak (@GovSisolak) June 29, 2022

 The reversal of Roe v.
 Wade is expected to lead to abortion bans in roughly half of states across the country.
-Nevada is expecting to see an influx of patients from neighboring states like Arizona, Idaho and Utah that are poised to further restrict abortions or ban them outright.
+Nevada is expecting to see an influx of patients from neighboring states such as Arizona, Idaho and Utah that are poised to further restrict abortions or ban them outright.

 On Friday, nearly all abortion clinics in Arizona, including all Planned Parenthood locations in the state, had stopped providing abortions.

-The governor’s order will also protect health care providers from being disciplined by state medical boards for providing reproductive health care services like abortion.
-The governor’s office will also decline arrest warrants from other states for people who access abortion services in Nevada.
+The governor’s order will also protect health care providers from being disciplined by state medical boards for providing reproductive health care services such as abortion.
+The governor’s office will decline arrest warrants from other states for people who access abortion services in Nevada.

 “No one should be punished for receiving or providing necessary medical care, including abortions, contraception and other reproductive health care services,” Sisolak wrote on Tuesday.
 “As other states impose penalties for these services, (Nevada) is committed to protecting those who travel here for their health.”